National Visiting Fellows Program

 Include dance training, professional performing experience (if applicable), and teaching experience.

-Include descriptions of organization’s training programs and demographics of the current student body (age, racial/ethnic composition, student body size)
+Provide overview of organization’s training programs and demographics of the current student body (age, racial/ethnic composition, current enrollment)

 Statement of Intent